Snehachowdary56/Scientific-Calculator/README.md

-This is a scientific calculator that helps students to work on thier subjects well
+This is a scientific calculator that helps students to work on thier subjects well and test